 PERSONALIZED RURAL ADDRESSING PROGRAM (PRAP)

-The Personalized Rural Addressing Program (PRAP) is a provincial program funded through Indigenous Services Canada.
-The program provides First Nations with addressing development that works for them.
+The Personalized Rural Addressing Program (PRAP) is funded provincially through Indigenous Services Canada.
+The program provides First Nations communities with addressing development that works for them.
 In Alberta, PRAP is developed by TSAG!

-* Develop a recognized addressing system available to EMS through the Alberta Data Sharing Partnership (AMDSP)
+- To develop a recognized addressing system available to EMS through the Alberta Data Sharing Partnership (AMDSP).

 An official recognized is one that is submitted and approved for upload to the Alberta Data Sharing Partnership (AMDSP).
 As per requirements from Alberta Health Services it ensures that all occupied residences are designated with an official address containing a numeric identifier and a named road.
 In order to minimize way-finding confusion, it requires all streets with more than two residences to be designated as an official recognized road, with its own identifier.

 There are many steps to achieving a recognized addressing system, below they are summarized into four primary phases.

 - TSAG GIS Addressing Coordinator provides Nation with Addressing Project “Needs Sheet.”

 - Nation to collect all relevant data to provide to TSAG GIS Addressing Coordinator.